JESS Arabian Ranches, Jumeirah English Speaking School, Arabian Ranches – THE REVIEW

 The best Mathematics teachers, for instance, are often those who didn’t get first class honours but who got thirds, struggled all the way, but can empathise strongly with the struggle of children who take time to understand key concepts.”
 Mark Steed, Director of JESS Arabian Ranches.

-With maximum class sizes of 22, and an Outstanding rating almost from birth, JESS Arabian Ranches’ (Jumeirah English Speaking School Arabian Ranches) biggest difficulty has always been turning parents away – especially those that have chosen to live in the Ranches because of the school.
+With maximum class sizes of 22, a student-teacher ratio of 1:11, and an Outstanding rating almost every year since founding, JESS Arabian Ranches’ (Jumeirah English Speaking School Arabian Ranches) biggest difficulty has always been turning parents away – especially those that have chosen to live in the Ranches only because of the school.
 Waiting lists of up to 2000 across the school grades has resulted in some lists being closed altogether.

 Increasing competition in the area means this is less likely to be such an issue going forward, but given the consistency of its successes this is a school that will always be popular.